 Some things to think about

-- Are online videos being subtitled?
-For example, BBC Bitesize are subtitling their new daily lessons, whilst many of the videos at the Oak National Academy are subtitled and BSL interpreted.
-For online teaching, some software (e.g. Google Hangouts) is available with automatic translation and there are some apps that do the same – however, the feedback we have from young people is that the reliability of these can vary so do check with your child how useful they find them.
+- For online teaching, some software (e.g. Google Hangouts) is available with automatic captions (using speech recognition software) and there are some apps that do the same – however, the feedback we have from young people is that the reliability of these can vary so do check with your child how useful they find them.

 - Ask your child’s school or Teacher of the Deaf about bringing their radio aid home.
 For many deaf children, radio aids will allow them to continue their learning and access sound on their computers, tablets or mobiles.
 It may also help them to keep in touch with family and friends and avoid feelings of isolation.